 This vote will ‘represent a choice’ of the shareholders: either Broadcom’s strategy of buying companies and implementing on profit expansion or Qualcomm’s promise of future growth via investments in new products and technology.

-Qualcomm’s Executive Chairman Paul Jacobs gave an open letter to Broadcom’s CEO Hock Tan, writing: “Your proposal is inferior relative to our prospects as an independent company and is significantly below both trading and transaction multiples in our sector.”
+Qualcomm’s Executive Chairman Paul Jacobs gave an open letter to Broadcom’s CEO Hock Tan: “Your proposal is inferior relative to our prospects as an independent company and is significantly below both trading and transaction multiples in our sector.”

 Tan expressed astonishment at his company regarding Qualcomm not willing to meet until Tuesday.
 He as well added that the bid further includes a regulatory reverse termination fee of $8 billion.